lkurias/exercise1/demo.md

 this is the second line!

-this is the third line
+this is the third line, special for the conflic test branch.

 And a final fourth line!!!!